Edappadi: Geography

 The Sarabanga River, originating from Shevaroy Hills passes through the town of Edappadi.
 After developments and urbanization, the river has dried and become more of a sewage canal.
 The Cauvery River flows 6 km away from Edappadi.

 Edappadi's water is supplied by the Cauvery River and 'Periya-yeri' (Big-lake) near the town.
-It is surrounded by many lakes, including Periyayeri, ChettiYeri, Punka-yeri, Reddipatti-Yeri, Kavadikaranoor-Yeri (Aachampalli Yeri).
+It is surrounded by many lakes, including Periyayeri, ChettiarYeri, Punka-yeri, Reddipatti-Yeri, Kavadikaranoor-Yeri (Aachampalli Yeri).

 Topography

 Edappadi has an average elevation of 288 m.
 It is situated at the basin of a hill called 'Soorieya malai' (Mountain of Sun).
 The mountain does not have any plants due to its rocky and unusual properties.
 Research done by Periyar University Geologist shows it consists of rare radioactive minerals.
 Edappadi has a variable terrain.
 The Sankagiri-Edappadi route via Veerappam Palayam and Sunnambukkuttai is rocky.